MechaResearch/MechaPwn/README.md

 Version 1.8 is piggybacking a DVD Player KELF and faces the same issue as DVD Player players.

 Version 1.9 is supported, but you have to make sure you have the multi-region ("multi install") version installed.

+### What is force unlock?

+Force-Unlock is a very much needed feature for homebrew applications, like Neo Geo emulation, PS2 Linux for reading CD and DVD-ROM discs.
+What it's meant to do is unlock the disk drive for access.

+**Important note: If you enable force unlock every CD and DVD will be detected as a PS2 disc, meaning it breaks PS1 games and DVD-Video**